Location: Vancouver, BC (Canada)

 Avg Temps (f): 58/45

 Summary: BMO Vancouver Marathon is a scenic Boston Qualifier that takes runners past beaches, through natural parks, and along Vancouver’s Seawall – the world’s longest uninterrupted waterfront path.
-Other races include a Half Marathon, 8km race, a relay, and a kids’ run.
+Races include a Half Marathon, 8km race, a relay, and a kids’ run.

-- Most of all, not a PR friendly course because of the rolling hills and one longer hill early on
+- Not a PR friendly course because of the rolling hills and one longer hill early on

 - Course is sort of a tale of two halves, the first half being hillier, and the second half being flatter but harder mentally because there are long, flat stretches where you can see ahead, it’s the second half, and there’s a slight incline to the finish